-Career Exploration Internship Program (CEIP)
+Career Exploration Internship Program(CEIP)(0408)

-Grades 11, 12 20 Weeks CEIP applications are available from your Counselor, Business teacher, or in the Career Center.
+CEIP applications are available from your Counselor, Business teacher, or in the Career Center.

 Are you looking for an opportunity to take a closer look at a career choice?
 Unsure of your career path?
 CEIP will assist you in developing the knowledge and skills needed to help you make an informed career decision.
-Students will:

-- Complete a CEIP application and interview with the CEIP Coordinator for admission to the program (required) - Complete a skills based resume, cover letter and reference list, and practice job interviewing techniques. - Investigate a career of interest through research and completion of a 10-week internship at a worksite for required total of 54 hours. - Prepare and deliver a final presentation of the knowledge and skills learned at the work site - Create a portfolio on the internship experience - Apply for internship during spring prior to internship year.
+- Complete a CEIP application and interview with the CEIP Coordinator for admission to the program (required) - Complete a skills based resume, cover letter and reference list, and practice job interviewing techniques. - Investigate a career of interest through research and completion of a 10-week internship at a worksite for a required total of 54 hours. - Prepare and deliver a final presentation of the knowledge and skills learned at the work site - Create a portfolio on the internship experience - Apply for an internship during spring prior to internship year.

-Entrepreneurship Grades 10, 11, 12
+Entrepreneurship (0039) 1 Credit Grades 10, 11, 12 40 Weeks